Forensic Scientist

 What’s the difference between a forensic scientist and a crime scene investigator?Can you do both if you have a bachelor degree in criminal and investigation studies and a master in forensic science?

-Asked by Bernice over 7 years ago
+Asked by Bernice almost 8 years ago

 Again, titles and job requirements aren't uniform, so the only way to know is to call the crime labs in your area or whereever you might be interested in working and ask them.
 At the coroner's office we had to have at least a bachelor's in a natural science (this was before they had forensic science majors).
 At the police department where I am now, they only require a high school diploma but you get more points in the interviewing process for having a four year degree, so we all have one.
 You can also go on the websites for professional organizations such as the American Academy of Forensic Sciences and check out their job vacancy postings and see what the various positions require.
 Good luck.